COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

 Those with underlying health conditions such as heart disease, diabetes, immunosuppression, cancer, lung disease or kidney disease are more at risk for complications from the virus.
 Adults over the age of 60 are also at higher risk.

 For those with mild symptoms, your physician likely will ask you to stay home and recover.
-Your doctor may suggest you treat your symptoms with cough syrup, Tylenol or other pain relievers.
+Your doctor may suggest you treat your symptoms with over the counter cough syrup, Tylenol or other pain relievers.

 If you experience any of the following symptoms, you should seek emergency treatment: